How should one proclaim of the gospel of Jesus Christ in a secular age?

 1. Eclipsing Enchantment: Charles Taylor and Our Imaginative Crisis

-2. Feeling the Way In: The Apologetics of Authenticity
+2. Feeling the Way In: Schleiermacher and the Apologetics of Authenticity

 3. Reaching Out: Getting a Grip on the Imagination